Trillium viride: Similar species

+Taxonomy

+Trillium viride was named and described by the American botanist Lewis Caleb Beck in 1826.

 Distribution

 Trillium viride occurs within a relatively small region along the Missouri River in east-central Missouri, and along both sides of the Mississippi River in eastern Missouri and southwestern Illinois.
 It prefers rich woods, bluffs, and rocky hillsides.

 T. viride is known to occur in the following counties in Missouri and Illinois: